jo3-l/blog/content/posts/llms-and-swe.md

 ## Jagged edges

-The first thing I think one should understand about LLMs is that their output quality can have surprisingly high variance.
-In other words: there are "hard" problems that (to my surprise) the LLM does exceptionally well on, and conversely there are "easy" problems that (to my surprise, or disappointment) the LLM fails on.
-(The difficulty levels in quotation marks are relative to my judgement.)
+The first thing I think one should appreciate about LLMs is that their output quality can have surprisingly high variance.
+There are "hard" problems that (to my surprise) the LLM does exceptionally well on, and conversely there are "easy" problems that (to my surprise, again) the LLM fails on.[^2]

+[^2]: The difficulty levels in quotation marks are relative to my judgement.
+Maybe my hard problems are trivial to you.

 If you don't believe this assertion, the spoiler below includes some examples in the first category: in other words, "hard" problems that LLMs did exceptional on.
-If you already agree that LLMs can surpass humans in various interesting settings, then you should skip this section, because it will sound like advertising for the AI labs--which, in some sense, it is, though I'm not affiliated.
+On the other hand, if you already agree that LLMs can surpass humans in various interesting settings, you'd better skip this section, because it will sound like advertising for the AI labs.

 <details>